mohd-kaif-faruqui/Diwali_Sales-Analysis-using-Python/README.md

 # Diwali_Sales-Analysis-using-Python
+Hello community,
-I've done a basic project for Sales Analysis of a data set where I've used EDA technique to get actionable insights.
+This is my first basic project for Sales Analysis of a data set where I've used Python with EDA technique to get actionable insights.
 I've also used libraries like Numpy, Pandas, Seaborn, Matplotlib for my analysis.